Tails86/MouseWigglerPico/README.md

 ## Runtime (code.py)

 The system waits for valid data connection with the host.
-Once connected, the LED turns on for 1 second before proceeding to the main loop.
+Once connected, the LED turns on for 1 second before proceeding.
+The system then waits for the button to be released before proceeding to the main loop.

 A mouse wiggle is 1 dot to the right then 1 dot back.
 Most systems will not even move the cursor, but this is enough to wake the system or keep it active.
 The LED of the pico will flash every time a wiggle is sent to the host.